 MBE Strategies Blog Post Series: Welcome to our MBE tips and tricks blog post series!
 This post focuses on Constitutional Law on the MBE.
-We started this 14-day series months ago and it was so popular that we are continuing it for February bar exam takers.

 You will see 25 Constitutional Law MBE questions on the Multistate Bar Exam — and many of them will cover the powers of Congress, which we will cover in this post.